python/mypy/docs/source/kinds_of_types.rst

     another type -- it's equivalent to the target type except for :ref:`generic aliases <generic-type-aliases>`.

-Since Mypy 0.930 you can also use explicit type aliases which are defined by :pep:`613`.
+Since Mypy 0.930 you can also use *explicit type aliases*, which were introduced in :pep:`613`.

-Implicit type alias declaration rules create confusion when type aliases involve forward references, invalid types, or violate other restrictions enforced on type alias declaration.
-Because the distinction between an unannotated value and a type alias is implicit, ambiguous or incorrect type alias declarations implicitly default to a valid value assignment.
+There can be confusion about exactly when an assignment defines an implicit type alias -- for example, when the alias contains forward references, invalid types, or violates some other restrictions on type alias declarations.
+Because the distinction between an unannotated variable and a type alias is implicit, ambiguous or incorrect type alias declarations default to defining a normal variable instead of a type alias.

+Explicit type aliases are unambiguous and can also improve readability by making the intent clear:

 .. code-block:: python

-   from typing import TypeAlias  # or `from typing_extensions` before `python3.10`
+   from typing import TypeAlias  # "from typing_extensions" in Python 3.9 and earlier

    AliasType: TypeAlias = Union[list[dict[tuple[int, str], set[int]]], tuple[str, list[str]]]

-Explicit type aliases are unambiguous and improve readability.

 .. _named-tuples: